wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 - If the metric reports many points in the last 2 minutes, all of which are > 4, the alert fires. <br> Reason: The **Alert fires** window contains two true summarization values and no false values, because the averages of values that are > 4 are also > 4.
 - If the metric reports exactly two data values (5 and 3), anywhere in the last 2 minutes, the alert does not fire. <br> Reason: The **Alert fires** window contains one false summarization value.
 If each data value is in a different minute, then one of the summarization values is 3, which evaluates to false.
 If both data values are in the same minute, then their average (4) evaluates to false (4 > 4 is false).

 Alert checks are based on data that is summarized every minute.
-Consequently, if `ts(my.metric)` returns 5, 5, and 3 in the same minute, the summarized value (4.33) evaluates to true for that minute because 4.33 > 4, even though 3 by itself would evaluate to false.
+Consequently, if `ts(my.metric)` returns 5, 5, and 3 in the same minute, the summarized value (4.33) evaluates to true for that minute because 4.33 > 4, even though 3 by itself evaluates to false.
 All alert queries are checked according to the **Checking Frequency** property.

 ## Viewing Firing Alerts